TENET: One Step Toward Test-Driven Development for Repository-Level Code Generation: Experimental Setup

-For RQ1, we compare \ours{} with four strong open-source baselines, covering both non-agentic and agentic approaches.
-We use Claude Sonnet 4~\citep{Claude} for all baselines and set the temperature to 0.
-Though different in prompt design, all baselines share the same context as inputs, including the task description, the full repository context, and three randomly selected test cases. \begin{enumerate}[wide, itemsep=0pt, topsep=0pt, parsep=0pt, partopsep=0pt] \item \textbf{RepoCoder} adopts an iterative retrieval–generation framework~\citep{repocoder_repoeval}.
+Across all RQs, we use DeepSeek-V3~\citep{deepseekv3-technical-report} as the primary backbone for its cost efficiency.
+In RQ1, we compare \ours{} with four open-source baselines covering both non-agentic and agentic paradigms, and further evaluate all methods with Claude Sonnet 4~\citep{Claude} as a high-performance reference.
+All baselines receive the task description and full repository context, including the complete test suites.
+Agentic baselines may freely inspect and execute any repository test.
+In contrast, \ours{} exposes only the THM-selected tests to the downstream agent; all other tests are withheld during generation and refinement and used only for final evaluation.
+We configure \ours{} with up to three THM-selected tests, 15 pre-generation conversation rounds, five RRW refinement attempts, and 15 conversation rounds per refinement attempt for debugging and context retrieval.
+For all baselines and configurations, we set the model temperature to 0 and sample one patch per task. \begin{enumerate}[wide, itemsep=0pt, topsep=0pt, parsep=0pt, partopsep=0pt] \item \textbf{RepoCoder} adopts an iterative retrieval–generation framework~\citep{repocoder_repoeval}.
 We follow the original configuration on RepoEval.
-For \repocod{}, we use a 12,288-token retrieval window, retrieve up to 30 snippets per query, and cap the maximum completions at 4,096 tokens. \item \textbf{SpecRover}~\citep{SpecRover} is a multi-agent framework designed for issue resolution task.
-It coordinates specialized agents for retrieval, generation, testing, and reflection.
-We follow the same configuration in the paper. \item \textbf{SWE-Agent} is an agent for general software engineering tasks, equipping LLMs with shell commands and custom actions~\citep{SWE-agent}.
-The per-task API call limit is set to 50. \item \textbf{OpenHands} is an open-source platform for developing software engineering agents~\citep{OpenHands}.
+For \repocod{}, we use a 12,288-token retrieval window, retrieve up to 30 snippets per query, and cap the maximum completions at 4,096 tokens. \item \textbf{SpecRover}~\citep{SpecRover} is a multi-agent framework coordinating specialized agents for retrieval, generation, testing, and reflection.
+We follow the same configuration in the paper. \item \textbf{SWE-Agent} equips LLMs with shell commands and custom actions~\citep{SWE-agent} for general software engineering tasks.
+We use a maximum of 50 conversation rounds for each task. \item \textbf{OpenHands} is an open-source platform for developing software engineering agents~\citep{OpenHands}.
 We employ the default CodeAct Agent~\citep{CodeAct}, which supports shell command execution, file reading, and file editing.
-The per-task API call limit is set to 50. \end{enumerate} By default, \ours is set with (1) up to three test cases from the THM, (2) up to 15 retrieval rounds prior to the initial generation, (3) up to five code refinement attempts in RRW, and (4) up to 15 rounds of API calls in the RRW, including both debugging and context retrieval.

-For other RQs, we adopt DeepSeek-V3~\citep{deepseekv3-technical-report} for cost efficiency.
-To address RQ2, we remove each component from the full \ours system to perform an ablation study on \repocod{}.
-Removing the THM (\ours{}$_{\text{-THM}}$) provides the agent with full target test suite instead of the selected subset; removing the tailored toolset (\ours{}$_{\text{-APIs}}$) limits the agent to the \acr toolset; and removing the RRW (\ours{}$_{\text{-RRW}}$) applies naive refinement given test feedback if test execution fails.
-To study RQ3, we use the default settings and only change the number of selected tests $T = \{1, 3, 5, 10, All\}$.
+OpenHands follows the same conversation rounds as SWE-Agent. \end{enumerate}